 Long COVID is a new and evolving condition that has greatly impacted the health and quality of life of many Haringey residents.
+National trends suggest there should be more than 3,000 Haringey residents diagnosed with Long COVID.

 The Long COVID patient pathway developed by North Central London (NCL) Clinical Commissioning Group (CCG) has aided the recovery of many patients experiencing this debilitating illness.
 But there are many lessons to be learnt from the lived experience of Long COVID patients, who have, by necessity, had to become experts by experience.
 Like with any new condition or service, there is room for improvement to enable patients to access the treatment they require.